belkevich/reachability-ios/README.md

 ```

 ###### Note
-> Not available for OS X. Also, if WiFi available it dones't mean that internet is available.
+> Not available for OS X. Also, if WiFi available it doesn't mean that internet is available.
 For example it's can be local network without internet access.

 #### Reachability with IP-address struct
 Reachability for IP-address